BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Experiments

 \subsubsection{Baseline methods}

-We compared with a GAN-based restoration method, Real-ESRGAN \cite{wang2021real}, as well as diffusion prior-based methods that utilize ControlNet, such as StableSR \cite{wang2024exploiting} and PASD \cite{yang2024pixel}, which are super-resolution-only.
+We compared our method with non-generative SwinIR~\cite{liang2021swinir}, GAN-based Real-ESRGAN~\cite{wang2021real}, and diffusion prior-based methods that utilize ControlNet, such as StableSR~\cite{wang2024exploiting} and PASD~\cite{yang2024pixel}, which are specifically designed for super-resolution.
 The central focus of our method is to address unknown and complex degradations.
-Hence, we included DiffBIR \cite{lin2024diffbir} and SUPIR \cite{yu2024scaling} in our comparisons.
-Finally, we compared with DiT-SR, which does not use a pre-trained diffusion prior \cite{cheng2025effective}.
+Hence, we included DiffBIR~\cite{lin2024diffbir} and SUPIR~\cite{yu2024scaling} in our comparisons as universal restoration methods.
+Finally, we compared our approach with DiT-SR, which does not utilize a pretrained diffusion prior~\cite{cheng2025effective}.
 We set up the same synthetic degradation experimentation as SUPIR.
-We used the source codes provided by the authors to run the baseline models with default hyperparameters.
-We disabled any prompt extraction method as we used static prompts, and we always used 20 diffusion steps.
-We compare the number of trained parameters as well as the number of images used for training in \cref{tab:parameters}.
+We used the source codes provided by the authors to run the baseline models with static prompts.
+We compare the number of additional trained parameters and the number of images used for training in \cref{tab:parameters} and provide qualitative comparisons in \cref{fig:qual}.

-We evaluated the plug-and-play nature of our approach.
-We picked PASD from our baselines to perform this.
-The reasoning is twofold: (i) PASD shares the same backbone, namely SD-1.5; (ii) it is super-resolution-only, and we want to show that we can improve its performance on unknown degradations.
-This experiment serves as proof of concept that our method could enable new applications.
-For this experiment, we disabled the guidance mechanism we introduced in \cref{sec:guidance} as PASD already serves as a guiding restoration.